‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 It doesn’t matter what your previous job titles are.
 The skills you acquire and the impact you have in your work far outweigh your assigned job title or role.
 Your unique life experiences and wisdom accumulated from even just simply existing can positively contribute and in fact, be the point of difference in your life and business.

 In hindsight, I thought that being ‘just a nurse’ held me back.
 Now I see it’s a story I created to sabotage myself.
-In reality, nursing has given me the skills to thrive and be where I am today.
+In reality, nursing school and working in healthcare has given me the skills and entrepreneurial spirit to thrive and get where I am today.

 My ability to see people deeply and facilitate connection between strangers, from different backgrounds, is a skill.
 To create a safe, welcoming space where people feel comfortable to share and be vulnerable has been finessed through years spent behind the curtains of emergency cubicles and is something I’m grateful for.